MinchinWeb/blog.minchin.ca/content/20060514-nexodyne-email-images.md

     HTML coding that typically only web programmers, web browsers and robots care to look at.
 This is why many sites warn you not to post your email address on the web.
-3. Buy it off someone else -Sometimes spammers with a little money and less technical know-how or time will buy lists of email addresses.
+3. Buy it off someone else -- Sometimes spammers with a little money and less technical know-how or time will buy lists of email addresses.
     The advantage to this, for the spammer, is that you can get lists of "comfirmed" emails.